The HELM TW5.0 is a V-shaped and bass-heavy TWS. So far, it is the heaviest low-end driver tuning I have heard from these systems to date.

 Having said that the wetter more forgiven treble of the TW5.0 delivers a more listenable percussion than the EW1 which at times just sounds strange or unnatural.

-The TW5.0 timbre is warm, slight euphonic with plenty of bass fundamental driver PRaT.
-Upper order harmonic presence is somewhat neutral with just enough contrast to prevent the tuning from sounding dull or blunted.
+The TW5.0 timbre is warm, slightly euphonic with plenty of bass fundamental driver PRaT.
+Upper-order harmonic presence is somewhat neutral with just enough contrast to prevent the tuning from sounding dull or blunted.

 That being said it is more even than odd-harmonic in its balance so vocals have a euphonic quality to them.
 Sibilance is not an issue here but some more air would have been appreciated.